dotlang/language/basics.md

 4. Binding names must start with a lowercase letter (except bindings that define a generic type, more in Advanced section).
 5. You can define bindings at module-level or inside a function.
 6. Module-level bindings can only have literals as their value.
-7. Type of a binding can be inferred without ambiguity from right side value, but you also have the option to specify the type (Example 1).
+7. Type of a binding can be inferred without ambiguity from right side value, but you also have the option to specify the type (Example A).
-8. If the right side of an assignment is a struct, you can destruct it into it's elements by using comma separated values on the left side of `=` (Example 3).
+8. If the right side of an assignment is a struct, you can destruct it into its elements by using comma separated values on the left side of `=` (Example B).
-9. In destruction, you can also use underscore to indicate you are not interested in one or more of those elements (Example 4).
+9. In destruction, you can also use underscore to indicate you are not interested in one or more of those elements (Example C).
 10. Binding name resolution is similar to type/function name resolution.

 **Syntax**: